lovetoys/lovetoys/README.md

 - **name** - (String) - Name of the component
 - **func** - (function)

-Every time you want to call a function on an entity as soon as it has been added to the engine you want to use Initializer.
+Every time you want to call a function on an entity as soon as it has been added to the engine you want to use an Initializer.
 Just pass the name of a componentname and a function and for every entity that contains such a component `func(entity)` will be called.

 #### Engine:removeInitializer(name)
 - **name** - (String) - Name of the component

-The initializer that is registered to this component will be deleted.
+The Initializer that is registered to this component will be deleted.

-#### Example
+#### Example for a löve2d main.lua file

 For a more detailed and commented version with collisions and some other examples check the [main.lua file of the lovetoys example game](https://github.com/lovetoys/example/blob/master/main.lua).